machines-in-motion/ubuntu_installation_scripts/README.md

 The most useful script is official/setup_ubuntu .
 This script is meant to be called after a fresh installation of ubuntu, and, depending on the argument passed, installs all typical dependencies required for programming robots.
 These include ROS, dynamic graph and related [robotpkg](http://robotpkg.openrobots.org/) software (e.g stack of task and pinocchio).
 Call the script without arguments to see the installation options.

-**Only Ubuntu16.04 and Ubuntu18.04 are fully supported**. *Ubuntu16.04 support is going to be dropped soon*.
-The script will also work on 14.04, but this is deprecated and will mostly install ROS and dependencies related to SL will be installed.

 Usage:

 ```bash